The Baby Cyclone: Plot

 Meanwhile, Jessie discovers that Cyclone is gone and demands that Gene get him back or their marriage is over.
 Gene, flustered, confesses that he sold the dog to a woman from Chicago and has no way of tracking her down.
 Their argument escalates into a public shouting match in the street.
 As fate would have it, Jessie spots Lydia passing by—with Cyclone in her arms.
 Jessie immediately confronts her, emotionally overwhelmed by the reunion.
 In a flurry of emotion and bills, Jessie repurchases Cyclone, leaving Lydia stunned and Joe once again embarrassed and battered.

 When Lydia discovers the dog is gone, she demands that Joe recover him at any cost.
 Joe tries to explain that he doesn’t even know where the woman lives, but Lydia insists, accusing him of indifference and betrayal.
 Though their quarrel is loud and theatrical, it ends in reconciliation as they embrace, with the matter of the dog left unresolved.

-The story also features Mrs. Crandall (played by Nora Cecil), a proper and fussy older woman who adds to the social friction in Lydia’s world, as well as Lydia’s parents, Mr. Webster (played by Fred Esmelton) and Mrs. Webster (played by Clarissa Selwynne), who appear in scenes highlighting Lydia’s upper-class domestic setting and genteel pretensions.
+The story also features Mrs. Crandall, a proper and fussy older woman who adds to the social friction in Lydia’s world, as well as Lydia’s parents, Mr. Webster and Mrs. Webster, who appear in scenes highlighting Lydia’s upper-class domestic setting and genteel pretensions.

 The film ends on a comic note, with Cyclone once again back in Jessie’s arms, the object of obsessive affection and the cause of utter chaos.
 The men, though exhausted and humiliated, are powerless to challenge the dog’s hold over their wives.
 Cyclone, ever the center of unwanted attention, lives up to his name, leaving confusion, conflict, and comedic destruction wherever he goes.